 Basic exercises you should be doing to stay in shape for bow season

 Here on the east coast, we’re about to enter spring.
 For some, that means gearing up for turkey season.
 For others, that means getting food plots ready and getting plans ready for the upcoming fall.
-There are so many things that can go into planning your hunt that it’s easy to forget about actually getting in shape for it.
+There are so many things that can go into planning your hunt that it’s easy to forget about actually exercising for it.

-While a lot of east coast hunting is from tree stands or blinds, it’s still important to get in shape for the hunt.
+While a lot of east coast hunting is from tree stands or blinds, it’s still important to exercise before the hunt.
 There can be many reasons that you need to go to the gym for archery, including:

 - Maintaining your draw weight